 CH4 + 2 O2 -> 2 H2O + CO2

 CO2, which is produced as the final LNAPL degradation product, moves upward through the soil until it is eventually released at ground surface.
 LNAPL degradation rates can therefore be quantified by measuring the flux of CO2 at grade.
-E-Flux Fossil Fuel Traps are deployed at the soil surface and contain sorbent that captures CO2 without disturbing concentration or pressure gradients.
+Fossil Fuel Traps are deployed at the soil surface and contain sorbent that captures CO2 without disturbing concentration or pressure gradients.

 Soil CO2 flux changes throughout the day, according to fluctuations in temperature and moisture.
 Therefore, a one-time CO2 flux measurement during the day does not provide a representative idea of NSZD.
 E-Flux Fossil Fuel Traps account for this by measuring CO2flux over an extended period of time.
-Traps are deployed for 2 - 4 weeks, producing time-averaged results and an idea of actual NSZD on contaminated sites.
+Fossil Fuel Traps are deployed for 2 - 4 weeks, producing time-averaged results and an idea of actual NSZD on contaminated sites.

 For more information on this topic, please see the Case Study page.

 After deployment in the field, the Fossil Fuel Traps are sent back to E-Flux for analysis.
-The sorbent is recovered from the trap housing, dried, and homogenized.
+The sorbent is recovered from the FFT housing, dried, and homogenized.
 Next, it is analyzed for carbonate and fossil fuel carbon content.

 E-Flux uses industry-accepted practices and methodologies, including quality assurance and quality control protocols.
 In combination with our proprietary technology, the tests are based on ASTM methods: